harrykimpel/kubernetes-demo-apps/README.md

 2) Create a namespace: `kubectl create ns demo`

-3) Deploy a Kubernetes secret with your New Relic license key: `kubectl create secret generic newrelic-license-key -n demo --from-literal=license=<YOUR KEY>`
+3) Deploy a Kubernetes secret with your New Relic license key: `kubectl create secret generic newrelic-license-key -n demo --from-literal=license-key=<YOUR LICENSE KEY>`

 4) Deploy the applications on a Kubernetes cluster with `kubectl apply -f ./yaml -n demo`